flagship #3 · live · pro tier on paddle

 // what comes back

-- coaches and consultants use it to prepare for difficult conversations without flattening the person into a label.
+- coaches and therapists in private practice use it as a prep tool before a difficult session — surface the structure of a forwarded message without flattening the person into a personality label.

 // free checks — no account needed